All Chapters

 2. Hilbert's "paradise" quote comes from his 1926 paper "Über das Unendliche" (Mathematische Annalen, vol. 95, pp. 161–190).
 The original German: "Aus dem Paradies, das Cantor uns geschaffen, soll uns niemand vertreiben können."

-3. Cantor first proved the uncountability of the reals in 1874 using a different argument (nested intervals); the diagonal argument appeared in "Über eine elementare Frage der Mannigfaltigkeitslehre," Jahresbericht der Deutschen Mathematiker-Vereinigung, vol. 1 (1891), pp. 75–78.
-Joseph Dauben's Georg Cantor: His Mathematics and Philosophy of the Infinite (Harvard UP, 1979) is the standard biography.
+4. Cantor first proved the uncountability of the reals in 1874 using a nested-intervals argument.
+The diagonal argument — more elegant and more general — appeared in "Über eine elementare Frage der Mannigfaltigkeitslehre," Jahresbericht der Deutschen Mathematiker-Vereinigung, vol. 1 (1891), pp. 75–78.